sayzlim/sayzlim.github.io/source/_posts/2014-07-21-building-keyboard-maestro-macros-tips.md

 [ ![Keyboard Maestro: Variable in AppleScript][image-2] ][4]

 In the example above, I save the file path in a variable known as `Quotes Path`.
 I later read the file path from the variable, randomly pick one line from the list of quotes, and save it to a new variable called `Quote` which is used by the Keep Writing macro to read out the text and displayed in notification.

 Another common use case, without involving scripting, is when you want to control macro flow which I’ll elaborate more later.

 ## Access Clipboard History

 [ ![Keyboard Maestro: Enable Save Clipboard History to Disk][image-3] ][5]

 Clipboard is the common gateway to move values from one application to another.
-Before you can access it, you need to enable `Save Clipboard History to Disk` under  preferences.
+You can access clipboard history during runtime, but it’ll disappear when you log out or restart your computer.
+Enabling `Save Clipboard History to Disk` under preferences save your clipboard history across restarts and log outs.

 Access the clipboard history by entering `%PastClipboard%1%` in the macro actions text field.
 The number indicates the record of past clipboard.
 If you want the sixth record of clipboard from the past, enter `%PastClipboard%6%` as the value.

 ## Use Control Flow Actions